 Breaking a project down scares the shit out of some people because they realize just how much hard work is really involved.

 If you are more a big picture person start with the big picture.
 Eventually, you will have to break the task down but if you have already started and gotten some momentum, hopefully, that will be enough to fend off any debilitating fear or overwhelm and allow you to keep going.

-To be honest, I have been tinkering with the book.
-If you are a writer or blogger you probably cringed a bit reading that word.
-Tinkering means endless additions and editing.
+If you are a writer or blogger you probably cringed a bit reading that headline.
+Tinkering means endless additions, rewrites, and editing.